Don’t Tune Out Your Fall Maintenance

 - Greatly decrease the chance of a breakdown.
 Systems tend to break when they are working the hardest.
-An example would be: a major holiday when you are hosting a house full of people.
-When doors are opening and closing on a cold day your furnace has to work harder to maintain the indoor temperature.
+An example would be a major holiday when you are hosting a house full of people.
+When doors are opening and closing on a cold day your furnace must work harder to maintain the indoor temperature.
 This increase in run time enhances the probability for system failure.

 - Increases the longevity of your system.
 According to the Department of Energy, “proper maintenance extends the life of your furnace or boiler and saves you money”.
 The longer you can keep your system running at optimum performance, the more money you keep in your pocket

 - Keeps your energy cost down.
 According to Energy Star.gov 46% of the cost for the average 3,000 sq. ft. single family home’s utility bill derives from its heating and cooling system.
 Keeping your equipment maintained keeps your equipment running at its optimum capacity and therefore prevents a spike or increase to your utility bill that a poorly running HVAC system may cause.